ThomasMiz/thomas-little-shaders/readme.md

 Open the in-web editor, copy the code of the file you want to run, and paste it into the editor.
 That's it!

+Another way of running these is using the TrippyGL project found in the [ShaderRunner folder](ShaderRunner).
+This project will run the first .glsl file it finds in its working directory.
+It however doesn't have any features such as being able to move things around or zoom in...
+Yet!

 ## Gallery
 ### [Voronoi Black and White](artistic/voronoiBlackWhite.glsl)
 ![](gallery/voronoiBlackWhite.png)